bolz213/AutoMR/readme.md

 ### 1. Subject Programs

-The information of the program which you want to infer MRs from should be configured in _ProgramToInfer.py_
+The information of the program which you want to infer MRs from should be configured in _settings.py_
 > 1. Encapsulate the program in _program(i, func_index)_. _i_ is an array containing all the values to be passed to the program. _func_index_ is the index assigned to the program, which can facilitate inferring MRs for various programs in a batch.
 > 2. Provide the number of elements of the input of the program in _getNEI(func_index)_.
 > 3. Provide the number of elements of the output of the program in _getNEO(func_index)_.